UniBO-PRISMLab/AAA-Authenticated-Anonymity-Architecture/contracts/docs/AAAContract.md

 function seedPhraseGenerationProtocol(bytes32 pid, bytes publicKey) external
 ```

-_Initiates the seed phrase generation protocol by selecting nodes and emitting {WordRequestedToUIPNode} events._
+_Initiates the seed phrase generation protocol
+by selecting nodes and emitting {WordRequestedToUIPNode} events._

 ### submitEncryptedWord

 ```solidity
 function submitEncryptedWord(bytes32 pid, bytes encryptedWord) external
 ```

+_Submits an encrypted word for a given pid.
+When the required number of words is reached, emits {PhraseComplete} event._

 ## selectNodes